-- Students must wear their EMS employer's duty uniform to class and all clinical rotations or purchase the Programspecific uniform shirt (directions for purchase are provided) and wear an NCH photo ID per program policy - Students must purchase a Fisdap license for logging all patient contacts and skill revolution to build their student Portfolio.
+- Students must wear their EMS employer's duty uniform to class and all clinical rotations or purchase the Programspecific uniform shirt (directions for purchase are provided) and wear an NCH photo ID per program policy - Students must open a Platinum Planner license for logging all patient contacts and skill revolutions to build their student Portfolio.
 See the NCH Paramedic Student Handbook and e-mail messaging for details.